-4.2.3.2 (S) (B) Subject modifiable shared secret
+4.2.3.2 S B Subject modifiable shared secret

 - 1. Each identity Subject shall self-select or be given a shared secret, e.g., PIN or password, that must be presented by a claimant asserting the credential.
 Such secret must meet the applicable requirements for resistance to guessing. - 2.
-The identity Subject must be able to change his or her shared secret if the credential is still valid and the secret has not been compromised.
+The identity Subject must be able to change his or her shared secret if the credential is still valid and the current secret has not been compromised.
 The new secret must meet the applicable requirements for resistance to guessing.
+If the Subject can not provide the current shared secret, the credential renewal procedure must be followed per section 4.2.4.7.